-We would also like to express our gratitude and appreciation to our valued intermediaries, clients and business partners for their strong, continuous support in 2020.
+We would like to express our gratitude and appreciation to our valued intermediaries, clients and business partners for their strong, continuous support in 2021.
+And we thank our shareholders for their trust and confidence to be part of our journey.